A guide to Phuket’s Sandbox scheme: All you need to know

-(Note: Check with the airlines on their websites when you are making your travel plans.)
+(Note: Check with the airlines via their websites when making your travel plans.)

 Who is eligible to travel to Phuket from abroad?

-If you’re looking to book a trip to Phuket, Thailand, you fulfill the following travel requirements:
+If you’re looking to book a trip to Phuket, Thailand, you must meet the following travel requirements:

-- You must have been fully vaccinated for more than 14 days before your departure and be able to show a valid vaccination certificate
+- Be fully vaccinated for more than 14 days before your departure and be able to show a valid vaccination certificate.

 (Note: If you are traveling with unvaccinated children aged 6 to 18, they can enter provided they test negative on arrival at Phuket International Airport.
-While unvaccinated children aged 5 and below must also test negative on arrival.
-COVID-19 tests will be offered at the airport and may include a fee of THB ฿2,800.
-You are advised to have available cash in case you are required to make payments for yourself and your loved ones.)
+While unvaccinated children aged five and below must also test negative.

-- You are eligible to enter Phuket if you are a Thai or foreign resident who lives in Thailand.
+- You can enter Phuket if you are a Thai or foreign resident in Thailand.
 However, you must also be vaccinated for at least 14 days before entering the country.